 Bring Judith Conk to your school!

 Michael Chirichello, Ed.D., served as a district superintendent, principal, vice-principal, and teacher in urban and suburban districts in the New York City and New Jersey public schools for 30 years.
 He was a visiting professor at Northern Kentucky University and taught in the university's doctoral program.
 Prior to that, he was a professor, chair, and program director at William Paterson University in New Jersey.
 He taught graduate courses that prepare teachers for supervisory and principal licensure.
-His educational career spans forty-eight years.
+Currently, Michael is a well-respected international consultant.
+His educational career spans five decades.

 Listen to a podcast interview of Michael Chirichello: